Robert Simms is a Member of the Legislative Council in the Parliament of South Australia.

 Other priorities in the State Parliament have included banning junk food advertising on public assets, raising the age of criminal responsibility, heritage protection for the Adelaide Park Lands, making tobacco companies responsible for the waste they produce, preventing privatisation of state assets and reactivating regional rail.

-You can read more about Robert’s story in his first speech to Parliament.
+You can read more about Robert's record here and learn more about Robert's story in his first speech to Parliament.